pianity/test-back-bounty-claim/README.md

 ## Goals

+For this exercise, you have two tasks.
+They don't need to be done in order.

+You are allowed to changed everything in the code, including the database schema, as long as you stay reasonable and can properly justify your decisions.

 ### Task 1

 Your first task is to implement the GraphQL Mutation to claim a Bounty.
 This mutation is marked with a `TODO` comment.